-The National Endowment for the Humanities is an independent grantmaking agency established by Congress in 1965 to support research, education, and public projects in the humanities.
+The National Endowment for the Humanities is an independent federal agency established in 1965 to support research, education, and public projects in the humanities.

-The Endowment funds work in the humanities through programs administered by five divisions-Education Programs, Fellowships and Seminars, General Programs, Research Programs, and State Programs-and by two offices, Challenge Grants and Preservation.
+The Endowment funds work in the humanities through programs administered by five divisions-Education Programs, Fellowships and Seminars, Public Programs, Research Programs, and State Programs-and two offices, Challenge Grants and Preservation.